 3 Principles for Designing an Inclusive Classroom

 No matter the model that educators choose, accessing the benefits of inclusive education requires careful design.
-Advancement Courses, a K-12 professional development company, suggests following Universal Design for Learning (UDL), a framework created by the Center for Applied Special Technology.
+The Center for Applied Special Technology (CAST) created the Universal Design for Learning (UDL) framework to develop successful and inclusive learning experiences for learners of all levels, abilities and backgrounds.
 When educators follow UDL, they customize lessons to include various forms of:

 1. Representation